-Figure 5 - Applications for products derived from ECP & ABP Creating value for all stakeholders for generations to come is at the core of our Sustainability Charter - by sustaining agriculture, investing in people, improving the planet, creating innovative products and delivering inspired performance.
+Figure 5 -

+Creating value for all stakeholders for generations to come is at the core of our Sustainability Charter - by sustaining agriculture, investing in people, improving the planet, creating innovative products and delivering inspired performance.
 This Charter will help the continued sustainable development in the animal by-products processing sector and help realise our unique potential for positive impact."